KiranSmelser/flight-delay-predictor/README.md

 # flight-delay-predictor
-> Predicting if a flight delay wil be longer than 15 minutes based on weather data and departure airport.
+> Predicting if a flight delay will be longer than 15 minutes based on weather data and departure airport.

 ## Table of Contents
 * [General Info](#general-information)